SuperCowPowers/chains/docs/index.rst

 Chains
 ======
-The Chains project is an exploration of using Python generators on security data
+The Chains project is explorating the use of Python generators on security data

 .. include:: badges.rst